The Peacock Room: History

 Upon returning, Leyland was shocked by the "improvements".
-The artist and patron quarreled so violently over the room and the proper compensation for the work that the relationship with Whistler was terminated.
+The artist and patron quarrelled so violently over the room and the proper compensation for the work that the relationship with Whistler was terminated.
 At one point, Whistler gained access to Leyland's home and painted two fighting peacocks meant to represent the artist and his patron, which he titled Art and Money: or, The Story of the Room.

 Whistler is reported to have said to Leyland, "Ah, I have made you famous.
 My work will live when you are forgotten.
 Still, per chance, in the dim ages to come you will be remembered as the proprietor of the Peacock Room."

 The dispute between Whistler and Leyland did not end there.
 In 1879, Whistler was forced to file for bankruptcy, and Leyland was his chief creditor at the time.
 When the creditors arrived to inventory the artist's home for liquidation, they were greeted by The Gold Scab: Eruption in Frilthy Lucre (The Creditor), a large painted caricature of Leyland portrayed as an anthropomorphic demonic peacock playing a piano, sitting upon Whistler's house, painted in the same colours featured in the Peacock Room.
 He referenced the incident again in his book, The Gentle Art of Making Enemies.
 Adding to the emotional drama was Whistler's fondness for Leyland's wife, Frances, who separated from her husband in 1879.
 Another result of this drama was Jeckyll who, so shocked by the first sight of his room, returned home and was later found on the floor of his studio covered in gold leaf; he never recovered and died insane three years later.

 Having acquired The Princess from the Land of Porcelain, American industrialist and art collector Charles Lang Freer anonymously purchased the entire room in 1904 from Leyland's heirs, including Leyland's daughter and her husband, the British artist Val Prinsep.
 Freer then had the contents of the Peacock Room installed in his Detroit mansion.
 After Freer's death in 1919, the Peacock Room was permanently installed in the Freer Gallery of Art at the Smithsonian in Washington, D.C.
 The gallery opened to the public in 1923.

 The Peacock Room was closed for renovation, along with other parts of the gallery, in January 2016.
 It reopened to the public in the summer of 2017; it also underwent extensive restoration in 2022.